 Astrobiologists believe that life needs liquid water, carbon-containing (organic) compounds, and a source of energy.
 Europa appears to have these ingredients as well and, therefore, could have life.

 So a mission to Europa would include an AUV that could explore the ocean, carry out scientific experiments and relay results back to Earth.

 Aerospace plans to build a subsequent vehicle called ENDURANCE, which will go one step further.
 It will be smaller, but just as capable as DEPTHX.
 ENDURANCE's test will be to explore a lake in Antarctica that is submerged beneath the ice sheet.
 NASA is currently developing the technology to melt through kilometers of ice into the lake.
 ENDURANCE will be lowered through the melt-hole into the lake for exploration using scientific principles and technologies, developed and tested by DEPTHX.

-For lots more information on DEPTHX and related topics, check out the links on the next page.
+For lots more information on DEPTHX and related topics, check out the links below.

 More Great Links

 - Astrobiology Science and Technology for Exploring Planets http://ranier.hq.nasa.gov/astep/astep.html

 - O'Brien, Jeffrey M. "To Hell and Back."
 Wired, December 2004. http://www.wired.com/wired/archive/12.12/stone.html?pg=2&topic=stone&topic_set